ST. PAUL’S ON THE PLAINS VESTRY

 The vestry functions as the governing council or board of St. Paul’s, sharing ministry with the parish rector.
 In the Episcopal system of checks and balances, the rector is ultimately responsible for some things (worship, music, use of the building, etc.) while the vestry is ultimately responsible for others (finances and stewardship, upkeep of the buildings, etc.).
 Together with the rector, the vestry is responsible for the health and welfare of the congregation.

-St. Paul’s has a large vestry made up of 15 elected members (five of whom are elected each year for a three year term) along with the rector who is an ex-officio member and who presides at the vestry meetings (unless the rector chooses, as Fr.
+St. Paul’s has a large vestry made up of nine elected members (three of whom are elected each year for a three year term) along with the rector who is an ex-officio member and who presides at the vestry meetings (unless the rector chooses, as Fr.
 Jim does, to delegate that function to someone else, in St. Paul’s case, the senior warden).

 There are four vestry officers at St. Paul’s, a senior warden appointed by the rector, a junior warden, treasurer, and clerk, who are elected from within the vestry by the vestry members.